tnir/gitlab-markup/CONTRIBUTING.md

   0. Update the version for `gitlab-markup` in the `Gemfile`
   0. Run `bundle update --local gitlab-markup`
   0. Run any relevant tests and test it manually from the browser.
 0. Push the new gem release with `rake release`.
-If you don't have permission to release to rubygems.org, contact one of the existing owners (`gem owners github-markup`) and ask them to add you.
+If you don't have permission to release to rubygems.org, contact one of the existing owners (`gem owners gitlab-markup`) and ask them to add you.

 [1]: https://gitlab.com/gitlab-org/gitlab-markup/merge_requests
-[r2h]: lib/github/commands/rest2html
-[r2hc]: lib/github/markups.rb#L51